achillessaxby/Data-Analyses-Introduction/README.md

 Introductory Material for Data Analyses Understanding

 #### Important Information to Keep in Mind for the Software Installation File/Document Needed
-- The software download file is located in "2.
-Lesson-00:01:02"
+- The software download file is located in "1.
+Introduction"
-- Please download the ".pdf" file from the Repository by clicking the file first and then downloading the document
+- Please download the "1.
+Software_Installation.pdf" file from the repository by clicking the file first and then downloading the document
 - The hyperlinks will work only when the file is downloaded onto your computer
 - This must be your first step before you start with any of the codes in the lessons (the software is needed to run the codes)
+- Once downloaded, move on to the next document "2.
+Task_Assessment.pdf" and follow the instructions there

 #### Guiding yourself through the Course
-- Once the software is installed and working as shown in the PDF document in "2.
-Lesson-00:01:02"
+- After the assessment is complete and the software is installed and working as shown in the PDF document, you're ready
 - The complete course can be downloaded from GitHub by Cloning/Downloading the Zip File onto your Computers
 - Once downloaded, the course can be completed as per the numbered lessons' order (1/2/3/4/5/6/7)
 - Please do not hesitate to reach out or ask for help during any stage of this course